gaoxueyu/ivory-operator/testing/kuttl/e2e-other/gssapi/README.md

 # GSSAPI Authentication

 This test verifies that it is possible to properly configure PostgreSQL for GSSAPI authentication.
-This is done by configuring a IvoryCluster for GSSAPI authentication, and then utilizing a Kerberos ticket that has been issued by a Kerberos KDC server to log into PostgreSQL.
+This is done by configuring a PostgresCluster for GSSAPI authentication, and then utilizing a Kerberos ticket that has been issued by a Kerberos KDC server to log into PostgreSQL.